What is an Insect?

 The long-horned grasshoppers, katydids and crickets have their ears on their front legs.

 How do other insects hear?
-Most insects have some hair on their bodies and when these vibrate, they know that something is approaching.
-They also use their antennae to tell them about sound.
+Most insects have some hair on their bodies and when these vibrate, they know that something is

 Talking about sound, you must have heard the cheerful chirping of the grasshopper or the shrill song of the cricket.
 Neither of them sing like you and I do because they don’t have voices.